mixxxdj/mixxx/source/chapters/vinyl_control.rst

 Mixxx represents your timecode signal quality as a circular representation of the vinyl control audio signal itself.
-The two graphs correspond to your "Deck 1" and "Deck 2" input devices.
+The two graphs correspond to your :guilabel:`Deck 1` and :guilabel:`Deck 2` input devices.

 If your vinyl signal is working, you should see a round, green circle drawn with two lines.
 This vinyl "doughnut" should be as circular as possible, and the lines should be clear with a minimum amount of fuzz.

   As the vinyl signal gets worse, you'll see the color of the doughnut change from green to red.
 An otherwise good-looking doughnut that is solid red indicates an incorrect choice of vinyl control source.
 For example, maybe you selected side B of the Serato vinyl, but your record is on side A.